Reiki Center of Venice ~ Medical Errors ~ 2 CE's

 - Please keep a copy of your answer sheet for your own records.

-Neither the author of this study guide, nor the Reiki Center of Venice, School of Massage Therapy and Bodywork, assumes any liability for the learner’s application of the information contained herein.
+Neither the author of this study guide, nor the Reiki Center of Venice, assumes any liability for the learner’s application of the information contained herein.
 This course is NOT intended for use in prescribing treatments, therapies or recommendations of any kind.

-Francine Milford, LMT, NCTMB is a massage therapist, personal trainer and owner/instructor at the Reiki Center of Venice, School of Massage Therapy and Bodywork.
-She is the author of 45 manuals and more than a dozen home study courses.
-She resides in Venice, Florida where she continues to teach onsite classes at the Center.
+Francine Milford, BS, LMT, is a massage therapist, personal trainer and owner/instructor at the Reiki Center of Venice.
+She is the author of more than 50 manuals and a dozen home study courses.
+She resides in Lakeland, Florida where she continues to teach onsite classes at the Center.

 Preventing Medical Errors